Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claims 1/17: Chavali discloses a method and a system for defining advancement of agricultural products in breeding ([0002] The present disclosure generally relates to methods and systems for use in plant breeding, and in particular to methods and systems for identifying a set of progenies, from a pool of potential progenies, based on prediction frameworks and/or optimization frameworks, and populating a breeding pipeline with the identified set of progenies.) with limitations for:
+Regarding claims 1: Chavali teaches a method for defining advancement of agricultural products in breeding ([0002] The present disclosure generally relates to methods and systems for use in plant breeding, and in particular to methods and systems for identifying a set of progenies, from a pool of potential progenies, based on prediction frameworks and/or optimization frameworks, and populating a breeding pipeline with the identified set of progenies.) with limitations for:

 Bhagat teaches: